shadowfaxthewhitehorse/tableauvizs/0_README.txt

 6. 3 series: a visualization overlaid on Map data.
 Software used: Bokeh, Python.

+7. 6 series: a visualization generated for an A.I. project for generating poetry using Artificial Intelligence.
+The project called Charlotte resulted in two published books of poetry.
+A Reddit AskMeAnything was done for the first book.
+A new Theory of History was presented in the second book.
+Very pleased to say that academics involving eminent economists such as Tyler Cowen have actually read said work.

-7. 7 series, 8 series: a visualization of a number of my projects.
-More available on: http://www.anandmanikutty.com/
+8. 7 series, 8 series: a visualization of a number of my projects, including a book I contributed while a student at Harvard Business School.
+More information available at: http://www.anandmanikutty.com/